mgabor18/mg-deepseek-vscode-extension/README.md

 - Wait for the response below. _(Note that response time can vary based on your computer's hardware)_

 **_I do not take resposibility for any answer that is provided as that is entirely done by the model.
-The response is provided by the extension as-is._**
+The response is provided through the extension as-is._**

 ## Screenshot